yapeteam/YolBi_Lite_Recode/README.md

 # Development

-1.Open this project
+1. Open this project

-2.Init maven & download deps
+2. Init maven & download deps

-3.Run the ProjectRunConfiguration: "BUILD"
+3. Run the ProjectRunConfiguration: "BUILD"

-4.Your jar will appear in ./build
+4. Your jar will appear in ./build

 # Custom